-26 Indicators of this included increased recruitment, belligerent statements by the LTTE and a poster campaign.
-In his Mahaveerar Speech of November 27 2004 Prabakharan spoke of resuming the freedom struggle if the government continued with delaying tactics on the peace process.
-Some interpreted this as simply a way of keeping Tamil society on a war footing or a negotiating tactic to keep the GOSL and the international community on their toes.
-Others felt that the LTTE were preparing for a 'limited war' involving strategic strikes in the North and/or East.
+Indicators of this included increased recruitment, belligerent statements by the LTTE, and a poster campaign.
+In his Mahaveerar speech of November 27, 2004, Prabakharan spoke of resuming the freedom struggle if the government continued with delaying tactics on the peace process.
+Some interpreted this as simply a way of keeping Tamil society on a war footing or a negotiating tactic to keep the GoSL and the international community on their toes.
+Others felt that the LTTE were preparing for a "limited war" involving strategic strikes in the North and/or East.

-of an escalation in the conflict, since it affected the military capabilities of both sides as well as the public acceptability of a resumption of violence.27
+likelihood of an escalation in the conflict, since it affected the military capabilities of both sides as well as the public acceptability of a resumption of violence.27

-Secondly, the CFA and peace process have frozen the security dynamic rather than transformed it.
-Broadly the balance of power has remained the same though each side continues to test the other, whilst attempting to build up its military capacities - either to strengthen their position at the negotiating table or to prepare for the possible outbreak of hostilities.
-The peace talks were unconditional and were not based upon decommissioning of weapons by either party.
-As a part of the talks, the Sub-Committee on Military De-Escalation (SMD) was created 28, but in parallel to that both sides have reinforced their military capabilities - to some extent there is a Cold War dynamic of 'retaliatory rearmament', reflecting the lack of trust between the two sides.
+Second, the CFA and peace process have frozen the security dynamic rather than transformed it.
+The balance of power has broadly remained the same, though each side continues to test the other while attempting to build up its military capacities - either to strengthen their position at the negotiating table or prepare for the possible outbreak of hostilities.
+The peace talks were unconditional and not based upon decommissioning of weapons by either party.
+As a part of the talks, the Sub-Committee on Military De-Escalation (SMD) was created, 28 but in parallel to that, both sides have reinforced their military capabilities - to some extent there is a Cold War dynamic of "retaliatory rearmament," reflecting the lack of trust between the two sides.
 29

-A key plank in Wickremasinghe's strategy was to gain informal security guarantees from the US30 and India - including a possible Indo-Sri Lanka Defence Pact - so as to reduce its exposure in the event of a breakdown in the ceasefire.
-Post 9/11 the security interests of the US, India and the GOSL have converged around an 'anti terrorism' agenda.
-India has particular concerns about the LTTE's sea tigers and the recent 'discovery' of their air power.
+A key plank in Wickremesinghe's strategy was to gain informal security guarantees from the U.S.30 and India - including a possible Indo-Sri Lanka Defence Pact - so as to reduce its exposure in the event of a breakdown in the ceasefire.
+Post 9/11, the security interests of the U.S., India, and the GoSL have converged around an "anti terrorism" agenda.
+India has particular concerns about the LTTE's sea tigers and the recent "discovery" of their air power.
 The government has sought international support in a range of areas to strengthen the military capabilities of its 175,000 strong armed forces.
-This has included intelligence sharing (India and the US), training (India, Pakistan, US and UK) and concessional arm sales (US) and procurement (Israel, China, Pakistan, Ukraine, Belarus and Czech Republic).
-One of the main facets of the war economy has been corruption in military procurement and the CFA has not affected the underlying incentives which fuel this economy.
-It is run by large conglomerates that buy political room for manoeuvre through their donations to the election funds of either party.
+This has included intelligence sharing (India and the U.S.), training (India, Pakistan, U.S., and U.K.), concessional arm sales (U.S.), and procurement (Israel, China,

+Pakistan, Ukraine, Belarus, and the Czech Republic).
+One of the main facets of the war economy has been corruption in military procurement, and the CFA has not affected the underlying incentives that fuel this economy.
+It is run by large conglomerates that buy political room for maneuver through their donations to the election funds of either party.